giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-03-28-identify-strings-made-of-matching-symbols.md

 As suggested by the hint, I am first going to implement a stack object.

-# Step 1: Implement a stack
+# Step 1: implement a stack

 Let's write down some code to implement a **stack**.